ONEARMY/academy/docs/spaces/shredder.md

 The first step of setting up a workspace is to find a space (duh).
 While searching, there are a few considerations to keep in mind.

 1. <b>Size:</b> It’s important to be sure that you have enough space to move around freely with your machines and tools.
-The shredder space we designed is roughly 4 x 6 meters – you can go larger, but if you include the shredder (like ours) we wouldn’t recommend going much smaller.
+The shredder space we designed is roughly 5 x 6 meters – you can go larger, but we wouldn’t recommend going much smaller.

-2. <b>Electricity:</b> The Injection machine can run on single-phase, but the shredder sometimes runs on three-phase, so be sure to check the specs of the motor you plan to use when choosing your space.
+2. <b>Electricity:</b> The Shredder machine can run on single-phase or three-phase depending on the version you're planning to build (v2 or v4), so be sure to check the specs of the motor you plan to use when choosing your space.

 3. <b>Budget:</b> While making sure your space meets your functional needs, it’s also important to keep in mind how it will fit into your budget.